 First let’s take a look at the nutrition label on a sparkling water.
 I recommend checking nutrition labels for all drinks, especially while intermittent fasting.
 There are some drinks that seem like they would be acceptable while fasting, but they make contain ingredients or artificial flavors that may break your fast.
 So check the label!

 This is the nutrition label of San Pellegrino, one of my favorite sparkling water’s to drink while fasting.
 You can see it contains zero calories and zero macronutrients.
 The only nutrient it contains is a trace amount of sodium and calcium, which is fine to consume while fasted.
 The only ingredient listed is Carbonated Mineral Water.

-So based of the nutrition label, this sparkling water would be acceptable to drink while intermittent fasting.
+So no, sparkling water will not break your fast, and will actually help keep you hydrated and reduce hunger cravings while intermittent fasting.
 There is 0 calories/macronutrients, and no artificial flavors/colors.

 The Benefits of Sparkling Water While Fasting:

 Sparkling water makes an excellent choice while intermittent fasting.
 Not only is it water, which will provide hydration, but it also is a powerful appetite suppressant.
 Water in general can help with appetite suppression, but the added benefit of sparkling water is the carbonation.

 The fizziness from the carbonation can help you fight off food cravings, and actually make you feel full.
 There was a research study that compared regular tap water vs. carbonated water while fasting.
 The researchers recorded gastric changes using an electrical activity monitor, and they found that the participants were a lot less hungry when they drank carbonated water compared to regular tap water.
 They found that the sparkling water had the highest appetite suppressant effects 20 minutes after consuming the carbonated beverage, and then began to decrease after that.
 This study shows just how beneficial sparkling water can be while intermittent fasting.